aopal/sgt/_dm notes 8951aa683f24a1347cf3e7d3ed944136/shattered gods tomb.md

 - Fragile Riddle
 	- Tabaxi Breyzian wizard with a passing interest in architecture and a focus in earth magics.
 Makes a decent bit of cash carving caves into more home-worthy shapes with magic.
 Is trying to study Vidrite as, unlike most scholars, they believe that the crystal is magic in some way.
 Rumoured to have managed to break a piece of the crystal off the walls of the cave.
 - ___
-	- Bouncer at the Margrave, Azuran.
+	- Dragonborn bouncer at the Margrave, Azuran.
 Rejects anyone that doesn't fit the atmosphere of the place, or just anyone they don't like.
 Isn't afraid to tell people that last bit, even if they already failed the first criteria.
 - ___
 	- Sculptor and painter, member of the Artist's guild.
 3rd child of Karlsan nobility, in self-imposed exile and is attempting to make something of themself, as they know there's nothing for them as a noble who won't inherit.
 Came to Hope's Rock out of desperation, having heard of it's beauty, and deeply regrets the decision as they have no idea of how they're ever going to leave now.
 Their art has become notably more abstract and chaotic because of this, though if anything their production rate has increased
 - ???
 	- The high priest of the shattered cult.
 No one seems to have met them other than other high ranking cultists, and they're not talking.
 It's unknown exactly who they might be, or if they even truly exist.
 - ___
-	- Leader of the Lirian agents in Hope's Rock.
+	- Goliath, leader of the Lirian agents in Hope's Rock.
 	- On the hunt for any and every magical item they can get their hands on, no matter what it takes to do so.
 Tight-lipped about why Liria is so singularly focused on Mikhesal artifacts.
 Military purposes, magical research, preventing their misuse by others, rumours and suspiscions abound.
 - Todri
 	- Gnome, owner of the warehouse store on Beholder's Boulevard.
 Quiet and direct, doesn't have much on their mind other than their business.
 Keeps extremely close account of the ledgers